Usually available in 1-5 days

 Jenny Odell is a multidisciplinary artist and author.
 Her first book How to Do Nothing: Resisting the Attention Economy was the New York Times bestseller.
 Her writing has appeared in The Atlantic, The New York Times, Sierra magazine, and other publications.
 She lives in Oakland, California.

-“At this pivotal historical moment, when so many of us are struggling with burnout, anxiety about the future, and a gnawing dissatisfaction that things don’t have to be like this, in strides Jenny Odell with the exact book that we needed.
-Odell masterfully dissects the origins of our many destructive beliefs around work, leisure, and self-improvement, while also offering a way for us to be free of them.
-Saving Time is an exposé of our past, an antidote to our present, and a manifesto for the future.
+“At this pivotal historical moment, when so many of us are struggling with burnout, anxiety about the future, and a gnawing dissatisfaction that things don’t have to be like this, in strides Jenny Odell with the exact book that we needed . . .
 It is rigorous, compassionate, profound, and hopeful.
-It is one of the most important books I’ve read in my life.”—Ed Yong, author of An Immense World
+It is one of the most important books I’ve read in my life.”—Ed Yong, author of An Immense World and I Contain Multitudes

-“I experience Jenny Odell’s work as the rarest kind of intervention: It alters you immediately, and then it lasts.
-She is alive to the bleakest aspects of contemporary existence—the brute-force instrumentalization of our time, our planet, our humanity—and yet finds a way to transubstantiate grief into vision . . .
+“I experience Jenny Odell’s work as the rarest kind of intervention: it alters you immediately, and then it lasts.
+In Saving Time, she is alive, as always, to the bleakest aspects of contemporary existence—the brute-force instrumentalization of our time, our planet, our humanity—and yet [Jenny Odell] finds a way to transubstantiate grief into vision, to beat back inevitability and instead show us possibility, beauty, resolve, sublime desire . . .
 Saving Time is an inimitable gift.”—Jia Tolentino, author of Trick Mirror